Our PREMIUM North Sumatra and Java Adventure

-The city of Surabaya played a pivotal role when Indonesian nationalist militias took control of the city soon after the Jakarta declaration, launching a sequence of events leading to a brutal battle that killed thousands.
+The city of Surabaya played a pivotal role when Indonesian nationalist militias took control of the city soon after the Jakarta declaration.
+This sparked events leading to a brutal battle that killed thousands.

-The Dutch had believed they would restore the prewar status-quo and be welcomed back by the Indonsian population to resume their rule over their largest, wealthiest and most profitable colony.
+The Dutch had believed they would restore the prewar status-quo and be welcomed back by the Indonesian population to resume their rule over their largest, wealthiest and most profitable colony.